Operations

 ✅ Mix and match other types of posts with sponsored posts.
 For example, you could build an affiliate program requiring creators to share sponsored posts across their platforms monthly.

-✅ Make a solid influencer contract before entering into a partnership.
+✅ Make a solid influencer contract before entering into a collaboration.
 Include details about usage rights, compensation structure, and payment details to keep things documented and clear from the beginning.

 ✅ Provide influencers with loose guidelines without restricting their creative freedom.
 Remember, they know what clicks best with their audience.